jangler/pokecrystal/fate-readme.txt

   species.
 Evolution cannot be canceled.
 - All full-party heals such as Pokémon Centers have been removed, except for Sacred Ash.
-- Revives, Max Revives, and Revival Herbs cannot be purchased.
+- Revives, Max Revives, and Revival Herbs cannot be purchased and do not appear in the overworld.
 - Ethers, Max Ethers, Elixers, and Max Elixers can be purchased in marts at approximately one tenth of their regular values.
 - Other healing and status-curing items can be purchased at half of their regular prices.
 - The Goldenrod City vending machines are out of service.
-- Using an even-numbered text box frame prevents random encounters.
+- Repels have been removed, but using an even-numbered text box frame prevents random encounters.